Sir David Amess: MPs' security being reviewed at pace, says Commons speaker

 - Published

-The Speaker of the House of Commons says he is working "at pace" with the home secretary and police to look at ways to improve MPs' safety.
+The Speaker of the House of Commons has said he is working "at pace" with the home secretary and police to find ways to improve safety for MPs.

-Sir Lindsay Hoyle said there had to be a review of current security measures after the killing of Sir David Amess.

-He said he had reflected on MPs' "vulnerability" but did not want them to have to stop meeting constituents.
+Sir Lindsay Hoyle, who oversees MPs' security, said he had reflected on their vulnerability but did not want them to stop meeting constituents.

-Labour and the Liberal Democrats say they will not fight any by-election for the late MP's Southend West seat.
+It comes after the killing of Conservative MP Sir David Amess at his Essex surgery on Friday.

-Conservative MP Sir David, 69, was stabbed multiple times at his surgery at Belfairs Methodist Church in Leigh-on-Sea, Essex on Friday.
+Sir David, 69, was stabbed multiple times at Belfairs Methodist Church in Leigh-on-Sea, where he had been meeting members of the public.

 A man arrested by police after the killing is Ali Harbi Ali, a 25-year-old British citizen of Somali heritage, Whitehall officials have told the BBC.